 Adopt a College Student

 We support our college-age youth and brighten their day.
 This is a great service project for individuals, Sunday School classes, confirmation classes or any other fellowship group wanting to participate.
 How?
 Pick-up and sign-out a box that is labeled for a student.
 Then fill the boxes with items of your choosing, i.e. homemade cookies, brownies, a personal note.
 An ideas sheet will also be attached to each box.
 Then take the box to the post office and ship it off.
 It’s easy as that!
 Boxes are available for pick-up at the display in the narthex in October each year.
-Express your interest or request information via this form.
+Express your interest at display in narthex.

 Share your Christmas joy with families going through difficult times by participating in this year’s “Angel Tree” project.
 Christ the Lord’s Outreach Ministry assists local families with gifts and food during Christmas.
 Beginning in November you may choose an angel from our angel tree located in the narthex at Christ the Lord.
 Each angel represents a request for a toy, clothing, household item, or gift card for food for an angel tree family.